 Of all of the things I’ve incorporated into my evening routine, spending a few minutes mapping out my priorities for the following day is THE.
 MOST.
 IMPORTANT.
 THING.
 If I skip this task, I find myself wandering aimlessly through the first few hours of the following day wasting so much time.
 And I really don’t have a lot of time to waste these days.

-I use a laminated version of the Daily Docket from the Sweet Life Planner Collection (one of the awesome resources included in this year’s Ultimate Homemaking Bundle) to plan the following day.
+I use a laminated version of the Daily Docket from the Sweet Life Planner Collection (one of the awesome resources included in the Ultimate Homemaking Bundle) to plan the following day.
 My basic plan consists of: